A tour inside Darknet, a growing playground for criminals

 "It was a sickening feeling, and I felt like this is the level I am at," he said.

-Investigators say an increasing number of everyday people like him are turning to the Darknet for drugs.
+Investigators said an increasing number of everyday people like him are turning to the Darknet for drugs.
 Accessing the Darknet is easy.
 You just need to install the Tor Browser.

-Deputy Special Agent Willaim Walker says more and more teens are buying drugs on the Darknet.
+Deputy Special Agent William Walker said more and more teens are buying drugs on the Darknet.
 He says millions of packages are arriving through the mail every single day with contraband purchased underground.
 Finding them is like finding a needle in a haystack.

 "Parents need to be asking the tough questions.
-If they see the Tor Browser on their child's laptop that's a clue and they need to explore that.
-If they see their child dabbling in buy virtual currency, that's a clue and they need to be asking why!"
-Walker says.
+If they see the Tor Browser on their child's laptop, that's a clue and they need to explore that.
+If they see their child dabbling in buying virtual currency, that's a clue and they need to be asking why," Walker said.

 It's a sentiment shared by the Lehigh Valley father.

-"Watch out on your family member, keep an eye on things because it's so accessible," he says.
+"Watch out on your family member, keep an eye on things because it's so accessible," he said.

 Parents are also urged to be aware if their children are often getting random packages in the mail.